leandreeberhard/Empirical-Data-Distribution-Approximator/README.md

 1. `from distribution_approximator import SampleGenerator`

-Then, create a new SampleGenerator object using your data source stored as a numpy array, with the rows containing each data point and the columns containing the entries of the data points.
+Then, create a new SampleGenerator object using your data source stored as a numpy array, where the rows contain the data points.
+The dimensionality of the data can in principle be arbitrary (but as of now, it will be slow for high dimensions).

 2. `sg = SampleGenerator(data_array, precision=None, density=None, delta=None)`